 We take pride not just in our high national research ranking and our excellent record in placing graduate students, but also in the fact that our department ranked second nationally in overall graduate student satisfaction in the recent NAGPS National Doctoral Program Survey.
 These rankings reflect the strength of the department across all of the major subfields of political science, its success in training and placing graduate students, as well as its commitment to providing undergraduates with a challenging program of study.

 We aspire to be even better.
 This requires not only sustaining the successful programs we have in place but also developing new initiatives that will place us at the frontiers of the discipline.
 Our faculty is currently working on major initiatives in such areas as civil military relations, the importance of freedom, political microincentives, party politics, and the study of globalization.

 Undergraduate education is a historic strength in the department.
 Our program affords young men and women an unmatched opportunity to:

 We recognize that most Duke political science undergraduates will not pursue professional careers in academia.
-Our curriculum develops both an understanding of political life and an ability to evaluate critically political developments from normative, theoretical, and observational standpoints.
-Our undergraduates have excelled in widely varied fields of endeavor, including business, public service, and the professions.
+Our curriculum develops both an understanding of politics and political life and an ability to analyze and critically evaluate political developments from both an observational and theoretical standpoint.
+Both our empirical-analytic and normative courses contribute to this opportunity.